Janine Irons: Awards and recognition

+In 2019, she was recognised in the Alternative Power 100 Music List, which was established as a response to Billboard magazine's Power 100 List with the aim to challenge conventional music industry standards by SheSaid.So, a global network of women in the music industry.

 Irons was an honoree on the Roll of Honour for the 2020 Music Week Women In Music Awards, held in association with AIM and UK Music.

 On 23 November 2020, she was featured by Robert Elms as a "Listed Londoner" on his BBC Radio London programme.

+She was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours, for services to the music industry.

+At the 2023 Parliamentary Jazz Awards, Irons received the Services to Jazz Award (with the award for "Jazz Newcomer of the Year" going to Tomorrow's Warriors alumnus Sultan Stevenson).